 The PennDOT Concrete Field Testing Technician shall record the following data from field inspection of the concrete sampling and testing and the concrete placement conditions.
-Data will be recorded in the MCCID App or the "Concrete Field Inspectors Daily Record Book".
+Data will be recorded in the eConcrete App.
 All sections shall be completed in detail for all job site concrete placements.